swaldman/sbt-ethereum/src/main/paradox/tutorials/signing-a-transaction-with-offline-keys.md

 ```

 And we are done!
 We have successfully sent a transaction without exposing the transactor's private key to the network.

+@@@ note

+**Consider making old-school paper cold wallets**

+---

+**Variation #1: Raw Private Keys**

+For each of your offline accounts, you can use `ethKeystorePrivateKeyReveal` to display the raw private key associated with your addresses to the console.

+_**This is a very sensitive operation that should only be done in private**_

+Then print (over a physical USB connection, not over a network!) the transcript of your session, and place that in a very, very secure location.

+*(Be careful that you don't accidentally leave your unencrypted private keys lying around in a file.
+This could happen if you have set your
+terminal or shell to save transcripts of your session, or if you have copied-and-pasted into an editor or word processor that stores autosave files!)*

+_**If you don't have a very, very secure location, then DON'T make paper wallets with your raw private keys**_ Use Variation #2.

+---

+**Variation #2: JSON V3 Wallet Files**

+An alternative is to use `ethKeystoreWalletV3Print` to create paper copies of the JSON fies that are encrypted private keys.

+The downside of this is it will be much less convenient to recover access to your address from printed JSON objects.

+The upside is, even if an unauthorized party finds the printed JSON file, they will be unable to access your accounts withut the associated passcodes.

+_**Obviously, do NOT keep the passcodes in the same place as the printed JSON files**_ If you do that, anyone who accesses that place has all they need to reconstruct your private keys.

+@@@